 - Take QSYMIA orally once daily in the morning with or without food.
-Avoid administration of QSYMIA in the evening due to the possibility of insomnia. - The recommended starting dosage of QSYMIA is one capsule (containing 3.75 mg of phentermine and 23 mg of topiramate) (3.75 mg/23 mg) taken orally once daily for 14 days; after 14 days increase to the recommended dosage of QSYMIA 7.5 mg/46 mg orally once daily. - After 12 weeks of treatment with QSYMIA 7.5 mg/46 mg, evaluate weight loss for adults or BMI reduction for pediatric patients aged 12 years and older.
-If an adult patient has not lost at least 3% of baseline body weight or a pediatric patient has not experienced a reduction of at least 3% of baseline BMI, increase the dosage to QSYMIA 11.25 mg/69 mg orally once daily for 14 days; followed by an increase in the dosage to QSYMIA 15 mg/92 mg orally once daily. - After 12 weeks of treatment with QSYMIA 15 mg/92 mg, evaluate weight loss for adults or BMI reduction for pediatric patients aged 12 years and older.
-If an adult patient has not lost at least 5% of baseline body weight or a pediatric patient has not experienced a reduction of at least 5% of baseline BMI, discontinue QSYMIA [see Dosage and Administration (2.3)], as it is unlikely that the patient will achieve and sustain clinically meaningful weight loss with continued treatment. - Monitor the rate of weight loss in pediatric patients.
+Avoid administration of QSYMIA in the evening due to the possibility of insomnia. - The recommended starting dosage is QSYMIA 3.75 mg/23 mg (phentermine 3.75 mg/topiramate 23 mg) orally once daily for 14 days; after 14 days increase to the recommended dosage of QSYMIA 7.5 mg/46 mg (phentermine 7.5 mg/topiramate 46 mg) orally once daily. - After 12 weeks of treatment with QSYMIA 7.5 mg/46 mg, evaluate weight loss for adults or BMI reduction for pediatric patients aged 12 years and older.
+If an adult patient has not lost at least 3% of baseline body weight or a pediatric patient has not experienced a reduction of at least 3% of baseline BMI, increase the dosage to QSYMIA 11.25 mg/69 mg (phentermine 11.25 mg/topiramate 69 mg) orally once daily for 14 days; followed by an increase in the dosage to QSYMIA 15 mg/92 mg (phentermine 15 mg/topiramate 92 mg) orally once daily. - After 12 weeks of treatment with QSYMIA 15 mg/92 mg, evaluate weight loss for adults or BMI reduction for pediatric patients aged 12 years and older.
+If an adult patient has not lost at least 5% of baseline body weight or a pediatric patient has not experienced a reduction of at least 5% of baseline BMI, discontinue QSYMIA [see Dosage and Administration (2.4)], as it is unlikely that the patient will achieve and sustain clinically meaningful weight loss with continued treatment. - Monitor the rate of weight loss in pediatric patients.
 If weight loss exceeds 2 lbs (0.9 kg)/week, consider dosage reduction.

-2.3 Discontinuation of QSYMIA 15 mg/92 mg
+2.4 Discontinuation of QSYMIA 15 mg/92 mg

-Discontinue QSYMIA 15 mg/92 mg gradually by taking QSYMIA 15 mg/92 mg orally once daily every other day for at least 1 week prior to stopping treatment altogether, due to the possibility of precipitating a seizure [see Warnings and Precautions (5.9) and Drug Abuse and Dependence (9.3)].
+Discontinue QSYMIA 15 mg/92 mg gradually by taking QSYMIA 15 mg/92 mg once daily every other day for at least 1 week prior to stopping treatment altogether, due to the possibility of precipitating a seizure [see Warnings and Precautions (5.12) and Drug Abuse and Dependence (9.3)].

-2.4 Recommended Dosage in Patients with Renal Impairment
+2.5 Recommended Dosage in Patients with Renal Impairment